yzhao062/yzhao062/README.md

 ### Hi there, I'm [Yue ZHAO (赵越 in Chinese)!](https://www.andrew.cmu.edu/user/yuezhao2/) 👋

+😄 **I will be on the market soon** (I can work in the U.S., Canada, and China without sponsorship).
+Please reach out if you have an open opportunity in either academia or industry!
+Please reach out by email (zhaoy [AT] cmu.edu)

 🌱 **Short Bio**: My name is Yue ZHAO (赵越 in Chinese).
 I am a rising 4-th year Ph.D. student at [Carnegie Mellon University (CMU)](https://www.cmu.edu/).
 Before joining CMU, I earned my Master degree from University of Toronto (2016) and Bachelor degree from University of Cincinnati (2015), and worked as a senior consultant at [PwC Canada](https://www.pwc.com/ca/en.html) (2016-19).